BhaveshSSingh/Batman-Quiz--NEOG-Camp--Assgn-2/README.md

 Do claim to be a very big Batman fan?
 Well let's put that to test

-Take the test (link in the about section) and will know for sure if you actually are what you claim ;)
+Take the test (link in the about section) and we'll know for sure if you actually are what you claim ;)